Collaboration • Knowledge • Impact & Influence

 Hi, I'm Kylie Sullivan, I am a wife, and mother of two active teenage children, and I encourage and enjoy an active outdoor life.

-I have worked in the healthcare field for many years now, dedicating the past 10+ years to Mental health specifically.
+I have worked in the healthcare field for many years now, dedicating the past 10+ years to mental health specifically.
 I am a consumer and have had extensive exposure as a carer to my late brother for many years.
-By wearing both the consumer and the carer hats, I have been exposed to the system greatly which has driven my passion for quality improvement and for consumers and carers to have a voice.
+By wearing both the consumer and carer hats, I have been exposed to the system greatly which has driven my passion for quality improvement and for consumers and carers to have a voice.

 I strive for a better everything and choose to put myself at the forefront of the system as I feel I have a voice for not only myself but for those who don’t feel strong enough to be heard.